samt07/reqmt_doc_to_testcases/README.md

 ## Usage
 ## Option 1 (recommended): Just goto link: [HuggingFace Spaces](https://huggingface.co/spaces/Samhugs07/TestCasesFromBRD)

-## Option 2: Run with locally installed Jupyter Notebook
+## Option 2: Run with locally installed Jupyter Notebook.
+You must have installed Python already.
    1. Create a .env file as mentioned above
    2. Open the Jupyter Notebook:
        ```bash
           jupyter lab gradio_testcase_automation.ipynb
    3. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
+   4. If the Python version is 3.13 or higher, there might be a warning message for some imports.
+These can be ignored.

 ## Option 3: Run this on Google Colab (No installation Required.)